Skip to content

 The Hellboy Universe is vast and full of monsters.
 It’s also composed of multiple series and miniseries, stories published in a non-chronological order.
 The following article is not the ultimate reading order, it’s a reading guide, an attempt to offer a good view of one of the best comic book universes.

 Created by writer-artist Mike Mignola (you can read about the origin of the creation of the character here), Hellboy is a half-Demon who was summoned from Hell to Earth as a baby by the “Mad Monk” Grigori Rasputin for the Nazis.
 Adopted by Professor Trevor Bruttenholm, the man behind the United States Bureau for Paranormal Research and Defense (also called the B.P.R.D.), Hellboy grew up with humans and learned to hunt monsters.
 Adult, he is easily identifiable.
-After all, he is red-skinned, huge with a tail, horns, and cloven hooves for feet, and his right is hand made of stone.
+After all, he is red-skinned, huge with a tail, horns, and cloven hooves for feet, and his right hand is made of stone.

 Working with the B.P.R.D., he hunts Nazis, witches, and other types of Lovecraftian monsters, teaming up with the amphibian humanoid Abe Sapien, and pyrokinetic Liz Sherman.
 As the years pass, Hellboy must confront who he really is and fulfill his destiny as the B.P.R.D. becomes the first line of defense against cosmic menaces.